-You’re probably here because you’ve heard of two popular ways to make money online: Master Resell Rights (MRR) and Affiliate Marketing.
+Chances are, you’re here because you have heard about two renowned methods of earning money online: Master Resell Rights (MRR) and Affiliate Marketing.

 These business models can be a goldmine if you know how to use them, but they’re very different from each other.